Art Dubai: Education

 Art Dubai's non-for-profit educational programming, provides programmes for children through to post-graduates.
 Art Dubai's education initiatives include Campus Art Dubai, a community art school for UAE-based artists, curators, writers, designers and enthusiasts, and Forum Fellows, a fellowship that brings together young curators and writers from the Middle East.
 The fair also has an internship and volunteer programme.

-Art Dubai Portraits

-In Spring 2017, the fair started producing Art Dubai Portraits, a series of one- and three-minute films focusing on artists that are connected to the fair through its programming and participating galleries.
-Unique in showing the artists’ personal- and work-spaces as well as capturing their personality, the Art Dubai Portraits serve as a one-of-a-kind resource for curators and researchers working on the art from the region.

 Economic impact

 In March 2016, the fairs’ parent company, Art Dubai Fair FZ LLC (The Art Dubai Group), released the results of an independent survey for Art Week 2015 (March 18–25, 2015).
 The results show that the total economic impact the Art Dubai and Design Days Dubai events have on the local economy and service sector totaled US$35 million across seven days.